kgulzina/CC-Research/README.md

 - Set white noise variance: sigmasq = 1
 - Changed w(t) from deterministic to sampled
 - Simulated w(t) from truncated distribution
+- Splitted weight_predictor() and loglkl_with_penalty() into separate files
+- Separated simulation from functions and other constants
+- A separate new "log" document was created to keep track of changes and experiments with simulated data and preliminary model assumptions
+- Removed constants from functions